 It is worth taking a moment to look at the cultural roots of this folklore.
 Many readers, seeing how well-versed Jim is in superstition, might chalk this up to mere slave ignorance, or to his African heritage.
 Ironically, nearly all the folklore associated with Jim is of European origin, including most of the omens and the concept of being ridden by witches.
 The main African component of his lore consists of the prophesying hairball, and the general view of nature as filled with ambivalent spirits.
 The ghost ship also seems to have African resonance; in black folklore, though seldom in white, inanimate objects can have spirits of their own.
 Snakes are another point of contrast between Huck Finn and African traditions, where they are often creatures of good luck, conferring strength and potency to those who touch them or wear their skins.

-But the association with (if not always the actual origins of) the folklore of the night and a black character like Jim makes sense in a way.
-In Twain, this lore is an expression of powerlessness, and who is more powerless than a slave?
+But the association with (if not always the actual origins of) the folklore of the night and a Black character like Jim makes sense in a way.
+In Twain, this lore is an expression of powerlessness, and who is more powerless than an enslaved person?
 Yet it carries emotional resonance for all of us, since we are all powerless to some extent, however we try to convince ourselves otherwise through cultural and social influence, money, or political power.
 The less privileged — here, slaves and runaways like Jim — are always in more intimate contact with the fundamentally human limitations we all feel on some level.

 Just as the folklore of the day is not necessarily good or positive in and of itself, so also the folklore of the night is not necessarily evil or even negative.
 Death, suffering, and fear are real aspects of the world Twain and his readers live in, so stories employing the folklore of the night are in that sense realistic and can, at the very least, provide opportunities to achieve some degree of growth toward a healthier, more holistic acceptance of our place in the world.